it-at-m/eakte-schnittstelle/docs/dev/adr/003_design-generic-search.md

 ### Deficiencies of the existing Search Calls in LHMBAI

 * Only very limited set of object properties is searchable
-* Criteria matching works only by exakt or pattern matching for strings, no real comparison operators. e.g. for date ranges, numbers of enumeration types
+* Criteria matching works only by exakt or pattern matching for strings, no real comparison operators. e.g. for date ranges, numbers or enumeration types
 * Only simple matching with one pattern per property (no boolean operators like AND/OR/NOT)
 * No search for object class 'Document'
 * "Definition für Verfahren" not supported at all